trends

 “When we innovate for one product, we’re improving the entire lineup,” he says.

 Good Vibrations and Babeland are doubling down on private label expansion, building exclusive collections that elevate brand identity and respond to customer demand for quality, trust and meaningful design.
 Carnegie believes these lines will strengthen both in-store and online presence across the country.
-Additionally, the upcoming year could bring further growth for Barnaby.
+Additionally, the upcoming year could bring further retail expansion for Barnaby.

 “We are always looking to potentially expand our physical footprint through opening stores and strategic acquisitions,” Carnegie explains.